Samuel Harris Green

 Green was the victim of an unfortunate accident.
 In his pension application, he said, “While cruising off Barbados, one night when beating to arms, he was severely and badly wounded in the leg by being accidentally cut and bruised by an iron hoop.”
 As a surgeon who examined him in 1837 put it, the wound “consisted of a fracture to the fore part of the bone of his leg by an iron hoop connected with a match-tub in a dark night & which resulted in an incurable running sore which always has & probably always will be a great deal of trouble to him.”

 This was in March 1814.
 By the end of the month, provisions were running low, the mainmast had a large crack in it, and Captain Stewart decided to steer for Boston.
-On 3 April, the ship made landfall around Cape Ann and headed south for Boston in the light breeze.
-About 8:00 that morning, the lookout sighted two ships to the south-east and closing fast.
+On April 3, the ship made landfall around Cape Ann and headed south for Boston in the light breeze.
+About 8:00 that morning, the lookout sighted two ships to the southeast and closing fast.
 As they got nearer, it was obvious that these were two British frigates closing in to cut off Constitution from Boston.
 Stewart’s only choice was to run into Marblehead to evade his pursuers.

 Stewart first asked Quartermaster Samuel Anderton to pilot the ship in, but Anderton replied that Green, who had sailed as a ship master out of the port, would be a more suitable choice, so the Captain asked Green to pilot Constitution into Marblehead harbor.
 No doubt he’d done this hundreds of times in many different vessels, but it still must have been a nerve-wracking job, especially with two 38-gun British frigates bearing down astern.
 Worst of all, because of his injury, he wasn’t capable of standing.
 He had to be lifted out of his hammock, dressed and carried on deck.
 He was placed in a chair lashed to the rail near the wheel, so he could see the ship’s position and speak directly to the helmsmen.